nfourniol/patch_oracle/README.md

 # Patch oracle database server

 ## Objective
 This script is aimed to automate the application of patch on oracle database server.
-It makes you gain some time if you have serveral managed oracle database server that you need to patch.
+It makes you gain some time if you have several managed oracle database server that you need to patch.

 ## How it works
 This script executes the linux and sqlplus commands needed to apply the patch.